Prajin22/AI-personal-knowledge-vault/QUICKSTART.md

 ### 1. Start the Backend

-Open a terminal in the `backend` folder and run:
+Open a terminal in the project root and run:
 ```bash
 start.bat
 ```